ladariha/junitxml-to-javascript/README.md

      const Parser = require("junitxml-to-javascript");
      const p = new Parser()
 #### New parser instance with custom modifier
-You can add your own modifier function that will be called right after the XML data are transformed to raw JavaScript object using library `xml2json`.
+You can add your own modifier function that will be called right after the XML data are transformed to raw JavaScript object using library `xml2js-parser` (transformed to match the output of the `xml2json` parser).
 This function:

- - will be given 1 parameter, the output of xml2json parser
+ - will be given 1 parameter, the output of `xml2js-parser` parser
  - must be synchronous and must return object that will be further processed